Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 ### **1. Feature Engineering**

-c.
-Lag Features for Adj Close price
+ Lag Features for Adj Close price.

 Creating lag features will capture the historical behavior of the stock prices.
-Lag features for the adjusted closing price have b